Mall owners close to buying JC Penney out of bankruptcy

 NEW YORK -- Mall owners Simon Property Group and Brookfield Property Partners are close to a deal to buy department store chain J.C.
 Penney out of bankruptcy and keep the chain running.

-Penney’s lawyer Josh Sussberg announced the tentative pact, which will save roughly 70,000 jobs, during a brief hearing in bankruptcy court Wednesday.
+Penney’s lawyer Josh Sussberg announced the tentative pact, which will save roughly 70,000 jobs and avoid liquidation, during a brief hearing in bankruptcy court Wednesday.

+Sussberg said that the Penney would have an enterprise value of $1.75 billion, including $300 million in cash from the two landlords and $500 million in new debt.